jordanbrock/jordanbrock.github.com/_posts/2004-07-27-you-re-coming-out-ready-or-not.markdown

 ---

-p.
  Right.

-	p.
 We're off to have a baby.
 It didn't want to come out on it's own accord, so we're off to force the issue.
 It's a birth canal showdown at the ok corral (or Mercy Hospital, whichever has the best facilities.)

-	p.
 Next time we speak, I'll be a responsible father!